Rafu7s/FirstWebpage-internal-inline/README.md

 ### Status
 Project is:
->for testing purposes /inline-internal style/
+>for testing purposes /inline-internal style/ <br>
 I used 1920x1200
 <!-- in development (low priority)
 >more CSS + JS coming soon....-->